InternLM/xtuner/docs/en/user_guides/incremental_pretraining.md

 Modifications need to be made to the config file obtained in Step 3 as follows:

 1. Adjust the path of the original dataset
-2. Since the dataset format is already standardized, set `dataset_map_fn` in `train_dataset` to None
+2. Since the dataset format is already standardized, set `dataset_map_fn` in `train_dataset` to `None`
-3. Set `template_map_fn` in `train_dataset` to None, because there is no need to add conversation templates to the incremental pre-training dataset
+3. Set `template_map_fn` in `train_dataset` to `None`, because there is no need to add conversation templates to the incremental pre-training dataset
-4. (Optional) Set a chat template to call `EvaluateChatHook` to record the results of the model's dialogues at various stages of training
+4. Close the `EvaluateChatHook`, since the model only has a continuation function during incremental pre-training and doesn't have the conversation function.

 ```diff
 from xtuner.dataset import process_hf_dataset